 How To Preserve Thai Basil

-Welcome to this post about how to preserve Thai basil.
-Since Thai basil is a variety that can grow very quickly in the right conditions and also produces a lot of harvests, it’s a good idea to know some of the best ways to preserve it.
-In this article, we will talk about some pretty common ways of preserving but also explain how you can ferment basil.
+Welcome to this post about how to preserve thai basil.
+Since thai basil is a variety that can grow very quickly in the right conditions and also produce a lot of harvest, it’s a good idea to know some of the best ways to preserve it.
+In this article we will talk about some pretty common ways of preserving but also explain how you can ferment basil.
 A very old technique that is only recently starting to really gain traction.
 All the different approaches aim to maintain the best possible flavor of basil.
 All so you can use it in cooking whenever you want to.

 Perhaps you’ve heard of people using basil in coffee?
 Well, we have written an article dedicated to this phenomenon.
 You can find it right here, Basil In Coffee, Is It Any Good?